Munyangabojunior/login-app/README.md

-Sure!
-Below is a well-structured summary description for a GitHub repository of a login application built with React and a backend (Node.js/Express).
-This description provides an overview of the project, its features, how to set it up, and how to use it.

----

 # Login Application with React and Node.js Backend

 This project is a simple login application built with a React frontend and a Node.js/Express backend.
 It demonstrates how to create a user authentication system with registration and login functionalities, protected routes, and token-based authentication using JWT (JSON Web Token).